phetsims/equality-explorer/assets/README.md

 `basics-artwork-shadows.ai`.
 PNG files were exported with height=100.
 Some of the PNG files required additional processing (trimming transparent pixels, resizing to height=100) in Photoshop.

-`PlateNode` is composed of scenery Paths that render SVG descriptions of the pieces of the plates, as found in `inside.svg`, `plate.svg` and `wall.svg`.
+`PlateNode` is composed of scenery Paths that render SVG descriptions of the pieces of the plate, as found in `inside.svg`, `plate.svg` and `wall.svg`.
 The contents of `"d=..."` field from these .svg files appears in `PlateNode.js`.
 The .svg files were created in Illustrator by selecting pieces (subpaths) of `scale.ai` and doing "Save As" SVG.